Patient stories and scientists that inspire our work in cancer.

 The area of immune-oncology, which has taken the field of cancer research and cancer treatment by storm over the last few years, is not new.

-The image to the right is of Paul Ehrlich, a German physician and scientist who worked in the fields of hematology, immunology, and antimicrobial chemotherapy, between 1870 and 1910.
+The image above is of Paul Ehrlich, a German physician and scientist who worked in the fields of hematology, immunology, and antimicrobial chemotherapy, between 1870 and 1910.
 Around 1900, he had suggested that the body should have the ability to recognize cancer as being different from normal cells, and thereby limit the development of cancer in human beings.
 Moreover, in an analogy to vaccination, he attempted to generate immunity to cancer by injecting weakened cancer cells, and suggested that we may be able to use the immune system to fight cancer, to treat cancer, and potentially prevent cancer.

 In 1908, Ehrlich was awarded the Nobel Prize for Physiology of Medicine for providing a theoretical basis for immunology.